 Associate of Criminal Justice: Degree Overview

-A criminal justice associate's degree program is an ideal choice for an individual who's always wanted to work as a police officer or detective.
-The criminal justice program explores topics in criminal law, juvenile justice and communication.
+A criminal justice associate's degree program is an option for individuals who've always wanted to work as a police officer or detective.
+In addition to possible careers, get information about course topics, employment projections and continuing education options.

 In addition to courses in the classroom, students may participate in cooperative education or internships.
 The coop education allows students to put theory into practice in the real world, often in a specialized area of criminal justice.
 Some topics of study may include:

 Popular Career Options